The Link Between Behaviour and Culture

 Linking behaviour and desired culture must start with leadership and the environment they create.
 Addressing biases will have a major impact on levels of trust and productivity.
 Here are 5 ways to ensure that this can happen:

-Become more aware of your thinking and reasoning.
-Recognize how your experiences may have shaped your perspectives.
+- Become more aware of your thinking and reasoning.
+Recognize how your experiences may have shaped your attitudes and beliefs.

-Ask questions of others about what they are thinking, and test your assumptions.
-Recognize how their experiences may have shaped their perspectives.
+- Ask questions to others about what they are thinking, and test your assumptions.
+Recognize how their experiences may have shaped their attitudes and beliefs.